deut-erium/WriteUps/batpwn/crypto/Cryptographer/README.md

 Hmm, python2 :frown: and quite a wierd script.

-Without using much of my small brain, I churned up a script quickly thinking I can bruteforce starting from current time backwards
+Without using much of my small brain, I churned up a script quickly thinking I can bruteforce starting from current time backwards.

+But it was actually xoring the flag with two values `b'0' or b'1'`, So there are a very little number of possiblities to try.
 ```python
 import base64
 from hashlib import md5